manveen91/angular-highcharts/README.md

 ## How to load the module

-First make sure the Highcharts library is loaded:
+First make sure the jQuery library and the Highcharts library are loaded:

+    <script src="jquery.js"></script>
     <script src="highcharts.js"></script>

 Then load `showpad-highcharts.js`: